 - Finalist will be invited to perform at the Blackberry Jam on Friday, July 13th from 6:00 P.M. – 10:00 P.M.

 - Finalists will have a 10 minutes time slot to perform their original submission during the night of the finals.

 - Times of performances will be communicated via e-mail to all finalists.

 - A panel of three judges will decide the final winner of the competition on the evening of the finals.

 - The first place winner will win a $300 Grand Prize.

 - The second place winner will win $150.

 - The third place winner will win $75.

 If you are unable to perform on the night of the finals, then your spot will be assigned to another performer.

-The on-site live competition takes place at the Main Street Stage in Downtown Lenoir, North Carolina during the Blackberry Jam on Friday, July 13th.
+The on-site live competition takes place at the Main Street Stage in Downtown Lenoir, North Carolina during the Blackberry Jam.
 Each song in the finals must be performed live by the composer (and/or co-writer), with no more than one accompanist.
 When there are two or more songwriters, the limit on stage is three individuals.
 No pre-recorded tracks will be allowed.
 Songs which result in a tie will be decided based upon the highest score given to a song by an individual judge.